JeremyTallant/Web-Design-Challenge/README.md

 * As a result, the website must work at a live, publicly accessible URL.
 Save this URL for your later submission.

+## File Organization and Structure
+* Located in the parent directory are the [index.html](https://github.com/tallantj95/Web-Design-Challenge/blob/main/index.html), [comparison.html](https://github.com/tallantj95/Web-Design-Challenge/blob/main/comparison.html), and [data.html](https://github.com/tallantj95/Web-Design-Challenge/blob/main/data.html) files.
+* A visualizations folder with the cloudiness.html, humidity.html, temp.html, and wind.html stored within.
+* An assets folder that contains the css and images folders.
+* A Resources folder with the cities.csv, table.html, and table.ipynb.

 ## References
 OpenWeatherMap.org.
 (2012). Сurrent weather and forecast.
 Retrieved from https://openweathermap.org/.